hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 Logs are very useful in general.

-In contrast read operation is very costly, we need to scan all of the records,
+In contrast read operation is very costly, we need to scan all of the records, search cost will be o(n).

+Cost will increase with the increasing size of records in complexity is not good.

+For better search performance we can use indexes.
+Indexes are the tables for finding.

+We can use multiple indexes to tind the data with different ways.

+An index is an additional data derived from the primary data.
+We can add indexes freely.

+Most of the databases allow it.
+But there is a cost, when we add records we need to update indexes.

+This will increase the cost and slow downs the writes.

+This is a trade off, increasing read speed slows write speed.
+Thus we need to select indexes manually.

+## Hash indexes